-5.1.2 Generators
+4.1.2 Generators

-Conan reads the [generators] section from conanfile.txt and creates files for each generator with all the necessary information to link your program with the specified requirements.
-The generated files are usually temporary, created in build folders and not committed to version control, as they have paths to local folder that will not exist in another machine.
-Also, it is very important to highlight that generated files match the given configuration (Debug/Release, x86/x86_64, etc), specified at conan install time.
-If the configuration changes, the files will change.
+Conan reads the [generators] section from conanfile.txt and creates files for each generator with all the information needed to link your program with the specified requirements.
+The generated files are usually temporary, created in build folders and not committed to version control, as they have paths to local folders that will not exist in another machine.
+Moreover, it is very important to highlight that generated files match the given configuration (Debug/Release, x86/x86_64, etc) specified when running conan install.
+If the configuration changes, the files will change accordingly.